Skip to main content

 Define Platelet-Rich Plasma (PRP)

 Imagine facing an injury or a degenerative condition that leaves you feeling helpless and frustrated.
 You’re not alone in this struggle; many people experience the same challenges, longing for a solution that can truly make a difference.
-This is where the question of what is comes into play.
+This is where the question of what is Platelet-Rich Plasma comes into play.

 Follow the arrows to see how PRP therapy works, from drawing blood to injecting the concentrated solution and the resulting recovery benefits.